Little Bit Recipes

 Ingredients for making tiramisu, including ladyfingers, mascarpone cheese, sugar, coffee, cocoa powder, cream, and vanilla extract, arranged on a light-colored surface.

-• Mascarpone cheese: This is an Italian style cream cheese that is very creamy.
-You can easily find it near the regular cream cheese at your local grocery store.
+• Mascarpone cream cheese: This is an Italian style cheese that is very creamy.

 • Sugar: Dissolves into the cheese to create a silky-smooth texture for the filling.

-• Heavy whipping cream: Use cold whipping cream for best results.
+• Heavy cream: Use cold heavy cream for best results.

 • Powdered sugar: To be mixed with the cream to create the rich layers of the tiramisu.

-• Vanilla extract: Adds a splash of vanilla flavoring that pairs perfectly with the espresso and cocoa.
+• Vanilla extract: Adds a splash of vanilla flavoring that pairs perfectly with the coffee and cocoa.

-• Hot water: Used with the instant espresso to dip the Ladyfinger cookies in.
+• Hot water: Used with instant espresso to dip the Ladyfinger cookies in.

-• Instant espresso powder: For convenience use instant espresso powder to give the tiramisu the bold coffee flavors.
-You can also use regular espresso coffee.
+• Instant espresso powder: Used to give the tiramisu a bold coffee flavor.
+You can also use regular strong coffee.

-• Cocoa powder: Just a dusting is needed to top the dessert.
+• Cocoa powder: Just a dusting is needed to top the the cups.

 Scroll down to the recipe card for quantities used.